qayyumjazimin/algorithm/README.md

-# 🎓 Algorithm-Related Projects and Exercises
+# 🎓 Algorithm-Related Core Concepts via Application!

 Welcome to my collection of algorithm-related projects and exercises!